 We’ve all experienced it—the precarious race down subway station stairs, only to be confronted with the closing doors of a departing car.
 Neil Goldberg’s series of video stills step into a place much more intimate than the subway platform (and more dramatic than you’d expect): the humbled faces of just-missers around New York City.

-New York–based artist Neil Goldberg has exhibited at the Aldrich Contemporary Art Museum, the New Museum of Contemporary Art, and the Wexner Center for the Arts, among others.
-Goldberg is the recipient of fellowships from the Guggenheim Foundation, the New York State Council on the Arts, and the Experimental Television Center.
+New York-based artist Neil Goldberg has exhibited at the Aldrich Contemporary Art Museum, the New Museum of Contemporary Art, and the Wexner Center for the Arts, among others.
+Goldberg has received fellowships from the Guggenheim Foundation, the New York State Council on the Arts, and the Experimental Television Center.
 Goldberg’s work was the subject of a widely acclaimed exhibition, Neil Goldberg: Stories the City Tells Itself, at the Museum of the City of New York in 2011.
+Since 2013, he has taught at the Yale School of Art and been a visiting artist at Cooper Union, the School of Visual Arts, Parsons/The New School NYU, the MIT Media Lab, Princeton University, Washington University, UC Berkeley, UCLA, and RISD.